AICC/CMI-5_Spec_Current/best_practices/index.md

 It is recommended that the LMS create a cmi5 “allowed” statement (with a satisfied verb) when an AU has met its moveOn criteria.
 The statement should also include the same AU activityId used in cmi5 defined statements.

+###  Best Practice #{% increment bpCount %} – Use of Objectives (in LMS/Course Structure)

+Objectives are defined for the course structure so that the LMS can associate learning objectives to AU and Blocks in the course structure.
+If an LMS has features for managing or reporting on objectives it should use the objectives defined in the course structure (to make the association of objectives to the AUs & Blocks).

 ------